masyihai/aimasyo/README.md

-# Kumpul
+# 会いましょ！

-> "Next week lah" never actually happens.
+> Make planning easier.

-**Kumpul** is a lightweight group hangout planner.
+**Aimasyo** is a lightweight group hangout planner.
 Mark your free days, see when everyone overlaps, and lock in a date — no group chat chaos required.

 <details>
   <summary>Table of Contents</summary>